basedanarki/basedanarki/README.md

 ### Recent Open Source Contributions:

-If you're looking for the latest and greatest (or the alpha versions of my tools, since I'm guilty of leaving my toys scattered after playing with them most days), hit me up!
-Everybody I'm aware of using them has my Discord haha.
+If you're looking for the latest and greatest (or the alpha versions of my tools, since I'm guilty of leaving my toys scattered after playing with them most days), [dm me on X!](https://x.com/basedanarki) We can speak on Discord like unadults.
 Check out:

 - [AI Illustrator](https://github.com/basedanarki/AI-Illustrator) - Now updated to Stable Diffusion 3 with more dynamic prompts.
-(Note: Text generation might require a few attempts, but it's worth it!)
+The engine in this thing actually slaps; take a look.

 <img src="https://github.com/basedanarki/basedanarki/assets/161698650/a0cc1b46-a178-4cca-a115-1f15f6600ef9" width="48%"> <img src="https://github.com/basedanarki/basedanarki/assets/161698650/4e29c35f-6ffd-4513-93b6-b5496213b2a1" width="48%">